Azure-Samples/iot-hub-c-raspberrypi-docker/doc/mac-os-x-10.10.md

    ![new-launch-json.png](media/mac/new-launch-json.png)

-5. Config `launch.json`.
+4. Config `launch.json`.

    * `program` is the full path of the deployed app on device.
-The built binary is at `./build/app` and by default it's deployed to device's `/home/pi` folder.
-So the full path value should be `/home/pi/build/app`.
+The built binary `blink`, under `build/blink` folder of host machine, is deployed to device's `/home/pi/blink` folder.
+So the full path value should be `/home/pi/blink/blink`.

    * `cwd` is the working folder on device and should be `/home/pi/blink`.